OpenGammaProject/Open-Gamma-Detector/hardware/README.md

 As some level of protection against EMI, the peak and hold capacitor is periodically discharged as to avoid it being charged ever so slightly by interference and the feedback path.
 This takes place every millisecond by default and cannot be switched on or off via a serial command.
 This adds less than 1% of additional dead time (~2.5 µs per reset every ms), so should be completely negligible.

-## Raspberry Pi Pico W
+## Raspberry Pi Pico 2 W

-Since the Pico W has functionally the exact same size and pinout, it can be a trivial replacement for the standard Pico.
+Since the Pico 2 W has functionally the exact same size and pinout, it can be a trivial replacement for the standard Pico 2.
 This can be a great place to start experimenting with connecting to the Open Gamma Detector via Bluetooth or WiFi, there are endless possibilities what you can do with that.

-If you switch to the Pico W, though, you will need to modify the stock firmware slightly since internal pins like the input voltage pin are changed.
+If you switch to the Pico 2 W, though, you will need to modify the stock firmware slightly since internal pins like the input voltage pin are changed.

-There is also no firmware build for the Pico W and I don't plan to make one in the near future, since I'm busy enough with the stock firmware, hardware and Gamma MCA, to start building yet another Bluetooth- or WiFi-connected app or whatever.
+There is also no firmware build for the Pico 2 W and I don't plan to make one in the near future, since I'm busy enough with the stock firmware, hardware and Gamma MCA, to start building yet another Bluetooth- or WiFi-connected app or whatever.

 I'll happily accept PRs if you make something like that, though, so let me know! ;)